 "We have to work together to take urgent action to support the coexistence among all human beings."
-Kitack Lim, Secretary-General, International Maritime Organization

-To meet this challenge, economic, financial, and productive systems can and should be transformed to lead and power the shift to sustainability, invest in the transition to a sustainable future, and ensure that knowledge, technology, and cooperation are redeployed from transforming nature to transforming humanity's relationship with nature.
-Society needs to include natural capital in decision-making, eliminate environmentally harmful subsidies and invest in the transition to a sustainable future.
-Biodiversity, climate, and other environmental finance could be ramped up by redirecting some of the values and costs associated with subsidies to fossil fuels, agriculture, fisheries, and transport which exceed \$5 trillion per year.56
+Kitack Lim, Secretary-General, International Maritime Organization humanity's relationship with nature.
+Society needs to include natural capital in decision-making, eliminate environmentally harmful subsidies, and invest in the transition to a sustainable future.
+Biodiversity, climate, and other environmental finance could be ramped up by redirecting some of the values and costs associated with subsidies to fossil fuels, agriculture, fisheries, and transport which exceed \$5 trillion per year.

 Within their respective mandates, UN agencies have stressed the importance of linking sectoral issues as key elements in an integrated and transformative agenda towards sustainability.
-These include decent work and social protection; micro, small and medium business development and support to business ecosystem organizations; human rights; sustainable urbanization; the sustainable ocean-based economy and the effective use of ocean science; sustainable land and forest management; supporting least developed countries; improved water resources management; biological diversity; a global transition away from fossil fuels; disaster risk reduction, greater solidarity; health, as well as advancing safe, orderly and regular migration.57 Many countries have started taking a more coordinated and integrated approach to their sustainable development pathways.58 Since 2007, the UN system has sought to integrate environmental sustainability in its facilities and operations, including through the annual collection, analysis, and publication of information provided by UN system entities on their environmental impacts.59
+These include decent work and social protection; micro, small and medium business development and support to business ecosystem organizations; human rights; sustainable urbanization; the sustainable ocean-based economy and the effective use of ocean science; sustainable land and forest management; supporting least developed countries; improved water resources management; biological diversity; a global transition away from fossil fuels; disaster risk reduction, greater solidarity; health, as well as advancing safe, orderly and regular migration.
+Many countries have started taking a more coordinated and integrated approach to their sustainable development pathways.
+Since 2007, the UN system has sought to integrate environmental sustainability in its facilities and operations, including through the annual collection, analysis, and publication of information provided by UN system entities on their environmental impacts.

-The structural transformations needed will require significantly strengthening social protection systems and public services (including health systems, education, water, sanitation, digital access, and other basic services); increasing investments in science, technology, and innovation; creating fiscal space in developing countries; taking a green economy approach; investing in clean and renewable energy and sustainable industry; strengthening risk governance; transitioning to sustainable food systems; reducing barriers to trade in green goods and services; and mainstreaming environmental sustainability into trade agreements to boost opportunities of a green economy through technological transfer, skill enhancement, and fresh market opportunities.60 In addition, the implementation of human rights, including the rights of public access to iustice and remedy helps protect the planet and promote sustainable development.
-The objective for all countries should be to build a diversified and inclusive green economic system that integrates the human right to public participation, that is powered by renewable energy sources and green technologies, and where economic activities within and across sectors are interconnected through resource-efficient linkages managed based on nexus thinking.61
+The structural transformations needed will require significantly strengthening social protection systems and public services (including health systems, education, water, sanitation, digital access, and other basic services); increasing investments in science, technology, and innovation; creating fiscal space in developing countries; taking a green economy approach; investing in clean and renewable energy and sustainable industry; strengthening risk governance; transitioning to sustainable food systems; reducing barriers to trade in green goods and services; and mainstreaming environmental sustainability into trade agreements to boost opportunities of a green economy through technological transfer, skill enhancement, and fresh market opportunities.
+In addition, the implementation of human rights, including the rights of public access to environmental information, meaningful participation in environmental decision-making, and access to justice and remedy helps protect the planet and promote sustainable development.
+The objective for all countries should be to build a diversified and inclusive green economic system that integrates the human right to public participation, that is powered by renewable energy sources and green technologies, and where economic activities within and across sectors are interconnected through resource-efficient linkages managed based on nexus thinking.

 Enhanced global cooperation, including support for developing countries, is needed and is critical to promoting green, risk-informed, resilient, human rights-based, and inclusive development, as well as to strengthening the coherence and consistency of the international financial, monetary, and trading systems and addressing the integrated nature of the challenges facing the global community.
-62 The regional dimension of addressing common environmental problems also needs to be addressed, including through the use of regional collaborative platforms and networks.
+The regional dimension of addressing common environmental problems also needs to be addressed, including through the use of regional collaborative platforms and networks.
 All countries now face the challenge of transitioning to economic structures that keep emissions and resource consumption within ecological limits.
-This requires a fundamental structural transformation in a hyper globalized economy and institutional ability to mobilize domestic resources.63 Furthermore, such structural transformation should ensure that all peoples can live a life of dignity and well-being in which apartheid, racial segregation, discrimination, colonial and other forms of oppression, and foreign domination are eliminated.64
+This requires a fundamental structural transformation in a hyper globalized economy and institutional ability to mobilize domestic resources.
+Furthermore, such structural transformation should ensure that all peoples can live a life of dignity and well-being in which apartheid, racial segregation, discrimination, colonial and other forms of oppression, and foreign domination are eliminated.